 Paul in front of the installation 'The Chemistry of Molecular Clouds' 2015

-Today, it is fair to say that this functional inversion has been translated into an attraction for concepts that are contrarian, non-conformist or against the mainstream.
-Over the years I have gained a great deal from researching alternative, lost or unfashionable scientific theories, especially in the realm of astronomy.
+Today, it is fair to say that the operation of this functional inversion has been translated into an attraction for concepts that are contrarian, non-conformist or against the mainstream.
+Over the years I have gained a great deal from researching alternative, lost or unfashionable theories of natural philosophy; especially in the realm of astronomy.
 This has proved a fascinating journey and a revelation in terms of the imaginative possibilities it opens up.
 The series of artworks associated with this thread come within the remit of 'Cosmological Conceits', the humor of which attempts to describe the cosmic and sublime in terms of assemblages of the commonplace.

-And what of this perception?
+And how would these topographies operate?
 According to the theory of Julian Jaynes* the mind operates by the hallucinogenic transfer of temporal lobe metaphorical traffic.
 This both generates and evolves consciousness in an historic movement away from bicameral modes of thought.
-My artistic practice, in this context, can be seen to act both as a monitoring of this traffic and as a synthesis of new metaphorical and narrative content.
+This is the evolutionary experiment that humankind is currently engaged in.
+I see my artistic practice as a contribution to and a contextual participation within this adventure.
+My practice could be seen to be acting both as a monitoring of this traffic and as a synthesis of new metaphorical and narrative content.

 Sometimes these researches engage in a conversation with that pragmatic world in the form of Discursive projects and websites.
 My identity as an artist is temporarily metamorphosed into that of an astronomer, an archaeologist, a medical practitioner, musician, etc. so as to better understand those dialogues.
 Understandings from these processes feed back into the generality of my art practice and inform a continually evolving narrative.

 "When one is free to do anything, how is it that we decide what to do?"